The best life is a God First life

 • Proverbs 4:26-27

-Matthew 3:3
+• Matthew 3:3

-John 14:1–31
+• John 14:1–31

-Revelation, 21:4
+• Revelation, 21:4

-Matthew 7:13-14
+• Matthew 7:13-14

 Hurting God, Hurts us

-In many ways, I am the prodigal son, not in how I treated my earthly father, but in how I treated my Heavenly Father.
 For a long time, I abused the grace and blessings our Heavenly Father gave me.
-I understood his love for me, but I attempted to take advantage of it.
-I treated God as if, His Will for me was unimportant.
-I wanted what I wanted, even though I knew it went against the will of God.
-I wonder how many others currently find themselves doing the same.
+I understood His love for me and attempted to take advantage of it.
+I treated God as if His Will for me was unimportant.
+I wanted what I wanted, even though I knew it went against God’s will.

-I decided to ignore the understanding I did have of God’s will for his children.
-Instead, I willfully ignored God and foolishly hoped for the best if something happened.
-I mistakenly banked on the thought that I could plead ignorance, that God would forgive my purposeful attempt at ignorance because I was a good person.
+I decided to ignore my understanding of God’s intent, God’s will.
+Instead, I willfully ignored God and foolishly hoped for the best if I died.
+I mistakenly banked on a thought that I could plead ignorance, that God would forgive my purposeful attempt at ignorance because I was a “good person.”
 God, however, is not a respecter of persons.
-Therefore, I am responsible and accountable equally with everyone else to learn, study and follow Christ according to God’s Will.
-In fact, even more so, as I was a baptized believer.

 During these years, I stupidly gambled with the eternity of my soul.
 It was never meant to be a conscientious rejection of God; however, in retrospect, it’s clear my faith at that time was built on sand.
 I allowed myself to slowly get caught up in my misconceptions of the good life to the point that God was barely a thought.
+It was not a gamble; my soul would’ve been lost.

 I had turned my back on God and did not realize or even consider the depth of how my choices would trickle down into the lives of all those I love.
 I did not realize the importance of missed opportunities.
 Opportunities to be an example to those around me as a person who puts God First!

-I realize now; I hurt God, rejection hurts, God knows what was best for me, God knows what’s best for all of us, so much so; Jesus gave his life for me, for all of us!
-My selfish choices had consequences; I had slowly rejected God’s sacrifice, God’s love.
-I eventually realized I was pursuing nonsense (Vanity), my own desires, and was costing me greatly.
+I realize now that I hurt God.
+Rejection hurts.
+God knows what’s best for me and what’s best for all of us, so much so that Jesus gave His life for me and for all of us!
+My selfish choices had consequences.
+I had slowly rejected God’s sacrifice and love.
+I eventually realized I was pursuing nonsense (Vanity) in my desires, costing me significantly.

 By the time I realized how broken and lost I was, my fun-filled actions were riddled with regrets.
-It was then that I returned to my only real hope, and just like the father of the prodigal son, our Heavenly Father, was there with wide-open arms, willing to forgive, willing to forget how lost I had become.
-According to Scripture, I was dead, and now I’m alive, I was lost, but now, I have been found, and heaven rejoiced!
+It was then that I returned to my only real hope, and just like the prodigal son’s father, our Heavenly Father was there with wide-open arms, willing to forgive, willing to forget how lost I had become.
+According to Scripture, I was dead, and now I’m alive; I was lost, but now, I have been found, and heaven rejoiced!
 Luke 15:7–10

-I wonder how many other prodigal sons or daughters are out there ignoring our Heavenly Father as I once did; Jesus’s arms are always outstretched to embrace the repentant heart and offer eternal life for those who will change direction and follow Christ according to God’s will and keep his commandments.
-The God of all comfort wants us to repent, come home.
+I wonder how many other prodigal sons or daughters are out there ignoring our Heavenly Father as I once did.
+Jesus’s arms are always outstretched to embrace the repentant heart and offer eternal life for those who will change direction, follow Christ according to God’s will, and keep His commandments.
+The God of all comfort wants us to repent and come home.

-If you are one who, upon reflection, realizes you have drifted away, won’t you change direction and come home?
+If you realize, upon reflection, that you have drifted away, won’t you change direction and come home?

 When we truly live according to God’s will, there’s nothing to regret.